UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

         ![Create new virtual network](images/azs-browser-create-virtual-network.png)

-   - **Address Space** - The virtual network's address range in CIDR notation.
+   - **Address Space** - The virtual network's address range in CIDR notation (for example, 192.168.1.0).
 This must not overlap the address space of the public Azure virtual network.

    - **Subnet Name** - The name of the first subnet within the virtual network.